Priyanshu501/TimeSeries_Analysis/README.md

 * **LSTM (Long Short-Term Memory)**: A type of recurrent neural network (RNN) well-suited for sequential data.

 * **GRU (Gated Recurrent Unit)**: Another RNN variant that is simpler and faster than LSTM.

+## Summary

+This project integrates both traditional statistical techniques and advanced deep learning models to forecast AAPL stock prices, providing a detailed and multifaceted approach.
+By leveraging a comprehensive exploratory data analysis and implementing a variety of models, the project aims to enhance predictive accuracy and offer valuable insights into stock price movements.
+Each model is thoroughly documented, ensuring transparency and understanding of their application and performance in forecasting future stock prices.